 Notes

-• Serving size: About 1 cup cooked pasta tossed with 1 tablespoon sauce.• Customize the flavor: Start with ¼ teaspoon each garlic powder and ginger powder for balanced flavor.
+• Serving size: Nutrition info is based on 1 cup cooked pasta tossed with 1 tablespoon sauce, but you can absolutely enjoy a larger portion—or the same portion with extra sauce.
+I listed it this way because it makes the sauce easy to measure and simple to scale up or down.
+The sauce recipe makes enough for a full box of pasta.• Customize the flavor: Start with ¼ teaspoon each garlic powder and ginger powder for balanced flavor.
 If you like a bolder sauce, increase either one to ½ teaspoon.
-I typically start by increasing the ginger powder.• Cold noodles soak up sauce: As the noodles chill, they absorb more sauce.
+I typically add 1/2 teaspoon of each. • Cold noodles soak up sauce: As the noodles chill, they absorb more sauce.
 If making ahead, simply stir in a splash of warm water before serving to loosen everything back up.
 And if you’d like it warm, microwave for 30 to 60 seconds.• Best noodle options: Whole grain spaghetti, legume-based pasta, linguine, ramen noodles, lo mein noodles, and thin spaghetti all work beautifully.• Storage: Store leftovers in an airtight container in the fridge for up to 4 days.• Make it gluten-free: Use gluten-free noodles and swap soy sauce for tamari or coconut aminos.• Make it nut-free: Use sunflower seed butter or soy nut butter instead of peanut butter.• Protein boost ideas: Toss in edamame, shredded chicken, tofu, shrimp, or sliced steak.• Veggie additions: Add shredded cabbage, snap peas, bell peppers, or broccoli slaw for extra crunch and color.

 Serving Size: 1 cup pasta with 1 tablespoon of sauceCalories: 250Carbohydrates: 40gProtein: 12gTotal Fat: 6g— Unsaturated Fat: 5g— Saturated Fat: 1gCholesterol: 0mgSodium: 115mgPotassium: 320mgFiber: 6gTotal Sugar: 3g— Natural Sugar: 3g— Added Sugar: 0gCalcium: 20mgIron: 2.4mg